build_afni.py

 e.g. : -update_atlases no

-By default, if the atlases directory exists (afni_atlases_dist),
+By default, even if the atlases directory exists (afni_atlases_dist),

-it will not be updated.
-Use this option to force a new download.
+it will be updated.
+Use this option to avoid a new download.

 -verb LEVEL : set the verbosity level (default 1)